papa107/papa-store/Tutorial-1.2.md

 Exploring your configuration file

 App Engine uses YAML files to specify a deployment's configuration.
 The app.yaml files contain information about your application, like the runtime environment, URL handlers and a lot more.
-Click here: `walkthrough editor-open-file “app.yaml” “Open app.yaml”'
+Click here: '<walkthrough-editor-open-file filePath="/home/alasdair_gilchrist/nodejs-docs-samples/appengine/hello-world/standard/app.yaml">
+</walkthrough-editor-open-file> “Open app.yaml”`

 ## Step 4.
 Testing your app